Factors predicting opioid dependence in patients undergoing surgery for degenerative spondylolisthesis: analysis from the MarketScan databases.

 Neurosciences (Brain & Spine)

 Sharma, Mayur; Ugiliweneza, Beatrice; Aljuboori, Zaid; Nuño, Miriam A; Drazin, Doniel; and Boakye, Maxwell, "Factors predicting opioid dependence in patients undergoing surgery for degenerative spondylolisthesis: analysis from the MarketScan databases."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 184.